-Expanding Medicaid in Pennsylvania would increase federal revenue to the state, study findsMarch 28th, 2013 in Health /
+Expanding Medicaid in Pennsylvania would increase federal revenue to the state, study findsMarch 28, 2013 in Medicine & Health / Health

 Expanding Medicaid in Pennsylvania under the Affordable Care Act would boost federal revenue to the state by more than $2 billion annually and provide 340,000 residents with health insurance, according to a new RAND Corporation study.

 The increased federal spending on health care in Pennsylvania would provide a $3 billion boost in economic activity and sustain more than 35,000 jobs, according to the analysis.